 - 1 teaspoon baking soda

-- Bake for 18-22 minutes or until a toothpick inserted in the center comes out clean.
-Cool in the pan for 10 minutes; remove from pan and place on a wire rack to cool completely.
+Bake for about 22 minutes or until a toothpick inserted in the center comes out clean.
+Cool muffins in the pan for 5 minutes; remove from pan and place on a wire rack to cool completely.